Skip to main content

 • Underground and aboveground storage tanks

-Oil and natural gas production, including hydraulic fracturing (fracking), also can negatively impact rural surface-water and groundwater quality.
+Oil and natural gas production, including hydraulic fracturing (fracking), also can negatively impact rural surface-water and groundwater quality in some circumstances.

 Rural Air Quality